minnukota381/OIBSIP/README.md

-# OIBSIP Web Development Intenrship Tasks
+# OIBSIP Web Development Internship Tasks

 This repository contains my solutions to the tasks assigned during the web development internship at Oasis Infobyte.